yusefnapora/pixelbook-linux/README.md

 ```

 This will take several minutes, and you have to sit by the Pixelbook the whole time,
-since it will periodically ask you to press the "PP** button, meaning the Pixelbook
+since it will periodically ask you to press the "PP" button, meaning the Pixelbook
 power button.
 Tap the button when asked, and eventually the Pixelbook will abruptly
 power down.